lucas1131/CaptureTheFlag/README.md

 ## Known issues
 There are some issues that I know of:

-Critical:
-- There is a bug that I believe is related to projectile replication that causes a hard crash.
-I couldn't find the cause but the stack trace always come from garbage collector or networking serialization, so I have a hunch this has to do with either destroying an actor that's trying to replicate or some property might be overwritten with null and I couldn't find it.
-(I found a last-minute crash that could be related to this, just maybe, hoping it is because I don't have more time to test)

 High priority:
+- ~~There is a bug that I believe is related to projectile replication that causes a hard crash.
+I couldn't find the cause but the stack trace always come from garbage collector or networking serialization, so I have a hunch this has to do with either destroying an actor that's trying to replicate or some property might be overwritten with null and I couldn't find it.~~
+	- The last ditch attempt to fix this at least resolves the crash but it isn't ideal.
+Currently, if the projectile tries to spawn inside another player, it just do nothing, but at least no crash.
 - I don't think my replication is perfectly configured because there's quite a bit of stuttering for client movement, and I understand that the CharacterMovementComponent should already be able to do prediction and reconciliation.
 But as this was only noticeable in packaged builds, I only notices this too late and I had hard crashes to fix.
 - There is no control for match start/reset to check for players' state, there is probably some bugs related to dying at the same time match resets or similar situations.
 - There is no main menu, to play the game it must be packaged as development/debug and ran with listen and open IP commands.
 I included 2 .bat files to make this simpler but it's certainly not ideal.